Doing an IRA Rollover Can Save on Fees and Give You Better Options

 - A rollover is when you move the money you saved in your 401(k) at work to an IRA you control.
 Most rollovers happen when people retire or get new jobs.

 - Direct rollovers are relatively simple and do not trigger any new taxes.

 - Doing a 401(k) rollover can frequently help you save on fees and take advantage of better investment options.

 If you are leaving a job and you’ve saved in a 401(k) or similar plan, you’ll want to figure out what to do with the money you’ve accumulated while at that job.
-Frequently, but depending on the 401k rules, you can leave you savings where it is.
-If you choose to move the money from a 401k to an IRA, this is called a “rollover” and can often be a good idea.
+Frequently, but depending on the 401k rules, you can leave your savings where they are.
+If you choose to move the money from a 401(k) to an IRA, this is called a “rollover” and can often be a good idea.

 You can decide which option to choose based on four factors:

 - Will I owe taxes on my rollover?